25 MCP ToolsEpisode MemoryPrompt IntelligenceOrchestration

 Less warm-up.
 More shipping.

 Engram acts like shared memory for your coding stack.
-It keeps your repository indexed, watches changes, and exposes context through 16 focused MCP tools across two tiers of capability.
+It keeps your repository indexed, watches changes, and exposes context through 25 focused MCP tools across three tiers of capability.

 Persistent graph